divyachaudhary2/tech-portfolio/docs/about.md

 ---

 I am Divya, a senior developer at Zulily.
-I like solving challenging problems and playig with my 8 month old daughter.
+I like solving challenging problems and playing with my 8 month old daughter.

 ## Current Role